-Surveyed urban-based MSMEs used more digital tools for business purposes than surveyed rural-based MSMEs, although surveyed rural MSMEs reported a larger increase in their digital tool use during the pandemic
+Urban based MSMEs used more digital tools than rural based MSMEs, although rural MSMEs reported a larger increase in their digital tool use during the pandemic

 According to survey results, a higher percentage of surveyed MSMEs in urban areas used digital tools for business purposes compared to surveyed MSMEs in rural locations.
-For example, 73 percent of surveyed MSMEs located in urban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic compared to 57 percent of surveyed MSMEs in rural areas.
-This finding echoes the Ministry of Information Technology and Communication May 2021 bulletin, which stated that even though connectivity in Colombia has increased in the last year, rural areas or less densely populated areas remain offline in comparison to urban or densely populated areas.
-Similarly, in 2019, the Colombian government reported that fixed Internet penetration in urban areas stood at 63 percent in comparison to 16 percent in rural areas.
+For example, 73 percent of MSMEs located in urban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic compared to 57 percent of MSMEs in rural areas.^{xxvii} This finding echoes the Ministry of Information Technology and Communication May 2021 bulletin, which stated that even though connectivity in Colombia has increased in the last year, rural areas or less densely populated areas remain offline in comparison to urban or densely populated areas.16 Similarly, in 2019, the Colombian government reported that fixed Internet penetration in urban areas stood at 63 percent in comparison to 16 percent in rural areas.17

-As was the case across Colombia, surveyed urban and rural MSMEs increased their use of digital tools for business purposes during the pandemic, albeit rural businesses' increase was larger.
-More specifically, 73 percent of surveyed urban MSMEs reported that they had ever used digital tools prior to COVID-19, increasing 14 percentage points to 87 percent in the past year during COVID-19.
-COVID-19, increasing 16 percentage points to 73 percent in the past year during COVID-19.
-This result indicates that while more surveyed urban-based MSMEs used digital tools, surveyed rural MSMEs did accelerate their digital transformation when normal business operations were disrupted during the pandemic.
+As was the case across Colombia, urban and rural MSMEs increased their use of digital tools for business purposes during the pandemic, albeit rural businesses' increase was larger.
+More specifically, 73 percent of urban MSMEs reported that they had ever used digital tools prior to the pandemic, increasing fourteen percentage points to 87 percent in the past year during COVID-19.^{xxiv} In comparison, 57 percent of rural MSMEs reported that they had ever used digital tools prior to the pandemic, increasing sixteen percentage points to 73 percent in the past year during COVID-19.^{xxiv} This result indicates that while more urban based MSMEs used digital tools, rural MSMEs did accelerate their digital transformation when normal business operations were disrupted during the pandemic.

-xxxi Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxxii Among urban MSMEs, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xxvii Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxviii Among urban MSMEs, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-xxxiii Among rural MSMEs, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xxix Among rural MSMEs, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to OVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.